TetraTheta/gmod-docs/docs/sctools/feature.md

 ## Auto GodMode

-* NPC Auto GodMode: In certain maps, certain NPCs will automatically be in GodMode, so they won't take any damage.
+* NPC Auto GodMode: In certain maps, certain NPCs will automatically be in GodMode, so they won't take any damage depending on configuration.
-* SAdmin Auto GodMode: Players in the SuperAdmin usergroup will be in GodMode automatically.
+* SuperAdmin Auto GodMode: Players in the SuperAdmin usergroup will be in GodMode automatically.

 <h3>See also</h3>